Ocean governance: Case Study: The Eastern Scotian Shelf Integrated Management (ESSIM) Initiative

 The aim of the ESSIM Initiative is to create integrated and adaptive management plans that are a collaborative effort for ecosystem, social, economic and institutional sustainability of the Eastern Scotian Shelf.
 It incorporates maintaining existing jurisdictional responsibilities, inclusion, consensus, accountability, dispute resolution, networking, evolution, and learning by doing, which are all part of the governance principles in the Oceans Strategy.

-The ESSIM relies on the Stakeholders Roundtable (lead stakeholders and government) and the Planning Office drafting up a management plan which is then reviewed at the ESSIM Forum (an annual stakeholders’ meeting), community meetings and the general public.
+The ESSIM relies on the Stakeholders Roundtable (lead stakeholders and government) and the Planning Office drafting up a management plan which is then reviewed at the ESSIM Forum (an annual stakeholders' meeting), community meetings and the general public.
 Overall, an agreement then must be reached with the Stakeholder Roundtable and a final plan given to appropriate federal and provincial government agencies, before acquiring final approval under the Oceans Act.
 It has been seen as fairly successful in improving communication and cooperation within government agencies, but there is room for greater inclusion of coastal community participation to fully fulfill the participatory theory.

 Levels of implementation

 Ocean governance can be carried out at a local, national, regional or international level.
-However, there needs to be a link between all levels of implementation for “good” ocean governance to grow from participatory governance at these different levels.
-However organizations frequently lack authority and instruments to guarantee compliance and enforcement of these laws.
+However, there needs to be a link between all levels of implementation for "good" ocean governance to grow from participatory governance at these different levels.
+However organizations frequently lack authority and instruments to guarantee compliance and enforcement of these laws: Pope Francis observed in his 2015 encyclical letter, Laudato si', that "international and regional conventions do exist, but fragmentation and the lack of strict mechanisms of regulation, control and penalization end up undermining these efforts".